abhabongse/paxter/docs/syntax.rst

   There are 2 possible scenarios.

-  1. A normal :class:`Command <paxter.core.Command>` node consisting of 3 sections:
+  1. A normal :class:`Command <paxter.parser.Command>` node consisting of 3 sections:
      starter, options, and main argument, respectively.

      The starter section is resulted from parsing